 The management considered that the currency between HK\$ and USD are subject to a sensitivity rate of 1%.
 The sensitivity analysis includes only outstanding USD denominated monetary items, and adjusts their translation at the end of the reporting period for a 1% change in USD rates.
-For a 1% weakening of HK\$ against the USD, as at 31 March 2020, the decrease in post-tax loss was approximately HK\$116,000 (2019: increase in post-tax profit was approximately HK\$122,000).
+For a 1% weakening of HK\$ against the USD, as at 31 March 2023, the increase in post-tax profit was approximately HK\$111,000 (2022: decrease in post-tax loss HK\$111,000).